 South American countries, in particular, have historically experienced uneven periods of economic growth, as well as recession, periods of high inflation and general economic and political instability.
 From time to time, these risks have impacted our business.
 For example, on June 30, 2010, the Venezuelan government expropriated 11 rigs and associated real and personal property owned by our Venezuelan subsidiary.
 Prior thereto, we also experienced currency devaluation losses in Venezuela and difficulty repatriating U.S. dollars to the United States.
 Today, our contracts for work in foreign countries generally provide for payment in U.S. dollars.
 However, in Argentina, while our dayrate is denominated in U.S. dollars, we are paid in Argentine pesos.
-The Argentine branch of one of our second-tier subsidiaries then remits U.S. dollars to its U.S. parent by converting the Argentine pesos into U.S. dollars through the Argentine Foreign Exchange Market and repatriating the U.S. dollars, including controls which were implementing currency controls, which restrict the conversion and repatriation of U.S. dollars, including controls which were implemented in September 2019 and are presently in effect.
-As a result of these currency controls, our ability to remit funds from our Argentine subsidiary to its U.S. parent has been limited.
+The Argentine branch of one of our second-tier subsidiaries then remits U.S. dollars to its U.S. parent by converting the Argentine pesos into U.S. dollars through the Argentine Foreign Exchange Market and repatriating the U.S. dollars.
+Argentina also has a history of implementing currency controls, which these currency controls, our ability to remit funds from our Argentine subsidiary to its U.S. parent has been limited.
 Furthermore, the Argentine government has also instituted price controls on crude oil, diesel and gasoline prices and instituted an exchange rate freeze in connection with those prices.